Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Interpolation between Kuranishi structures

-\item It is invariant under the action of symmetric group of order $\ell!$ which exchanges the 3rd - $(\ell+2)$nd interior marked points and exchanges $P_1,\dots,P_{\ell}$ at the same time. \item It is compatible with the fiber product description $(\ref{fipro1})$, $(\ref{fipro2})$ of the codimension one stratum of $\mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta;\text{\bf p};U_0)$.
-Here we use the $\frak q$ Kuranishi structure for the first factor of $(\ref{fipro1})$ and the second factor of $(\ref{fipro2})$. \item It is partially component-wise in the sense of Definition \ref{defcompwise}. \end{enumerate} \end{lem} \begin{proof} We remark that if a sphere component of an element of a codimension one stratum is on the first factor of $(\ref{fipro1})$ or the second factor of $(\ref{fipro2})$ then this sphere component is of type I. So we do not require the component-wise-ness for this sphere component.
-Once this point is understood, we can use the induction on $\beta\cap\omega$ and $k$, $\ell$, to prove the lemma in the same way as many other cases we have already discussed. \end{proof} We call the Kuranishi structure in Lemma \ref{pcwkura} the {\it partially component-wise Kuranishi structure} or $\frak{pvw}$ Kuranishi structure. \begin{lem} There exists a system of Kuranishi structure on $[0,1] \times \mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta,\text{\bf p};U_0)$ with the following properties: \begin{enumerate} \item It is compatible with the forgetful map
+\item They are invariant under the action of symmetric group of order $\ell!$ which exchanges the 3rd - $(\ell+2)$nd interior marked points and exchanges $P_1,\dots,P_{\ell}$ at the same time. \item They are compatible with the fiber product description $(\ref{fipro1})$, $(\ref{fipro2})$ of the codimension one stratum of $\mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta;\text{\bf p};U_0)$.
+Here we use the $\frak q$-Kuranishi structure for the first factor of $(\ref{fipro1})$ and the second factor of $(\ref{fipro2})$. \item They are partially component-wise in the sense of Definition \ref{defcompwise}. \item The continuous family of multisections is transversal to zero.
+The restriction of the evaluation map $\text{\rm ev}_0$ to zero set of multisection is a submersion. \end{enumerate} \end{lem} We remark that if a sphere component of an element of a codimension one stratum is on the first factor of $(\ref{fipro1})$ or the second factor of $(\ref{fipro2})$ then this sphere component is of type I. So we do not require the component-wise-ness for this sphere component.
+Once this point is understood, we can use the induction on $\beta\cap\omega$ and $k$, $\ell$.
+The proof of Lemma \ref{pcwkura} is in Subsection \ref{subsec:lemma426}.